onsats/bitcoindocs/blog/2024-01-25-newbie-guide-to-op-ctv-check-template-verify.md

 def create_template_hash(tx: CTransaction, nIn: int) -> bytes:
-    """Most important function, this function takes a transaction template and creates an CheckTemplateVerify compatible hash
+    """Most important function, this function takes a transaction and creates an hash which is then evaluated by CheckTemplateVerify
     """
     r = b""
     r += struct.pack("<i", tx.nVersion)